Last updated on August 18th, 2017

 Sometimes, tickets from Padang Besar to Kuala Lumpur are easily sold out especially on weekends and holidays so you have to book in advance.
 We are unable to do that so we didn’t get to catch tickets for train schedules that day.

-So what we did, we booked a ticket to Butterworth station instead.
+So what we did (as an alternative), we booked a ticket to Butterworth station instead.
 Ticket cost was 11.40 MYR (<$3) each.
 The travel time for the train to Butterworth from Padang Besar was two hours.
+Bangkok to kuala lumpur

 Arriving at Butterworth station, we immediately checked if tickets to Kuala Lumpur are available, unfortunately, the earliest we could have was the 10:00 pm train schedule for that day and that is not an option for us.
 But we have another option which is the bus station.

-The bus station to various Malaysia locations including Kuala Lumpur was just located outside the train station.
+The bus station in Butterworth to various locations including Kuala Lumpur was just located outside the train station.
 The bus ticket to Kuala Lumpur cost us 45 MYR ($10) each.
 There are even cheaper ones but we don’t have much time so we asked the first ticket booth we saw.

 » All buses from other parts of Malaysia heading to Kuala Lumpur stops at TBS.

-» All in, our total travel time from Bangkok to Kuala Lumpur was about 30 hours which includes processing and all in between.
+» All in, our total travel time from Bangkok to Kuala Lumpur was about 30 hours which includes processing and all in between (immigration/alternate route hunting/eating/etc).

-» Hua Lamphong to Padang Besar by train > Padang Besar to Butterworth by train > Butterworth to Kuala Lumpur (TBS) by bus > Kuala Lumpur (TBS) to Chinatown (drop off to Pudu Sentral) by bus.
+Hua Lamphong (Bangkok) to Padang Besar by train > Padang Besar to Butterworth by train > Butterworth to Kuala Lumpur (TBS) by bus > Kuala Lumpur (TBS) to Chinatown (drop off to Pudu Sentral) by bus to check in at our hotel. bangkok to kuala lumpur

 If you’re headed to Bukit Bintang, better take the train (or Monorail) straight to Bukit Bintang station (station number MR6).